Still looking for an answer? Please don't hesitate to contact us via email or give us a ring at 512-989-7625 and we'll be happy to help you.

 Most patio rock covers around 75 square feet per ton.
 That leaves an adequate amount of space in between the stones for mortar or gravel.
 If you want to place the stones closer together to reduce the amount of material needed in between you will need more patio rock to do the same job and vice versa.

-We have two locations, one is in Round Rock, 3219 South IH 35, between Louis Henna and Grand Ave Parkway on the access road next to the new Rooms To Go.
+We have three main sales locations, one is in Round Rock, 3219 South IH 35, between Louis Henna and Grand Ave Parkway on the access road next to the new Rooms To Go.
 Our south location is on 629 Dalton Lane, Austin.
 Off Hwy 71 or 183 depending on where you are coming from.
+Our newest location is in Liberty Hill, 14775 TX-29 across the street from the storage facility.

 You bet!
 If you know what you need or have already ordered a load of material and are sure what you want please call.
 We prefer you to come in first to order specialty rocks or products you're not familiar with before we deliver.
 We will not accept returns on natural products like rocks and gravel so it's important to see what you're buying beforehand.